What’s your plan of action when you feel a cold or other illness brewing? In our home, we take a multi-faceted approach to boost our immune system.

 What steps do we take, and why?

-- Get More Sleep – People who sleep fewer than seven hours a night are nearly three times more likely to get a cold than those who average eight or more hours of sleep, according to a 2009 study at Carnegie Mellon University.
-The full study is at pubmed.org, a valuable resource in general that is bookmark-worthy.
+- Get More Sleep – People who sleep fewer than seven hours a night are nearly three times more likely to get a cold than those who average eight or more hours of sleep.
+That’s according to a 2009 study at Carnegie Mellon University.

 - Try Light Exercise – a reduced-intensity workout such as a walk instead of a run, actually can benefit you if your symptoms are above the neck, according to the Mayo Clinic.

-- Take in More Liquids – Decaf tea, water with lemon, and clear soups and bone broth are great fluids to take in when you feel a cold or virus starting.
+- Take in More Liquids – Decaf tea, water with lemon, and clear soups and bone broth are great fluids to work in.
 Avoid sugary drinks – even ginger ale – and dairy.
 These can increase inflammation, suppress the immune system, and actually make your symptoms worse.

 - Focus on Nutrition – Beyond drinking clear soup or bone broth, eating so-called “superfoods” can help boost your antioxidant intake.
 They also keep inflammation low.
 Green, leafy vegetables, blueberries, garlic, ginger, turmeric, and foods high in Omega-3 fatty acids also help.

 If your diet is less than optimal, as is many Americans’, it can be important to supplement with plant-based nutrition and immune-system boosters.
 (Click here for my full disclosure agreement.)